MarioRuiz/nice_hash/README.md

 ### Adding other values on real time when calling `generate` method

-If you need a value to be supplied for your key on real time everytime you call the `generate` method you can use `lambda`
+If you need a value to be supplied for your key on real time every time you call the `generate` method you can use `lambda`

 ```ruby
     my_hash = {